 Today I am wearing the BR-X2 Skeleton Tourbillon Micro-Rotor.
-In a few words: square, elegant, technical, but easy to wear because it is not too thick (it measures only 8mm with the sapphire case).
+To sum it up in a few words: it’s square, elegant, technical, but easy to wear because it is not too thick (it measures only 8mm with the sapphire case).
 There is no certain watch that I wear the most.
 It depends on my mood and the occasion.
 Sometimes I wear watches from the Instrument collection as they are more classy.
-If I want to be more sporty I wear the Nightlum, BR V2 or BR Diver.
-With the X1 I like that you can see all the technical details in it.
+If I want to be more sporty ,I wear the Nightlum, BR V2 or BR Diver.
+With the X1, I like that you can see all the technical details in it.

-4. Where did the idea for Military-inspired watches come from?
+4. Where did the idea for military-inspired watches come from?

 5. What are the most important milestones of Bell & Ross from the past 25 years?

 As our third step, we needed to strengthen our position in the market.
-There are many companies that like aviation and military stuff.
-So we needed to work on our identity.
+There are many companies that like aviation and military things, so we needed to work on our identity.
 We concentrated on the dashboards, which were used in aviation.
 We captured the soul of a plane – which is the dashboard – and put it on the wrist.
-So in 2005 we launched the first square watch.
-From that moment we had created an icon that was completely different.
-Last step of our most important milestones was the birth of the X-collection.
+In 2005, we launched the first square watch.
+From that moment, we had created an icon that was completely different.
+The final step of our most important milestones was the birth of the X-collection.
 We became a manufacture and started experimenting.
 When you look at our X-watch you don’t question if it is a mechanical watch – you can see it.

 Not necessarily.
 Existing objects can inspire him, or he can also be inspired by a plane that only exists in his imagination.
 Bruno likes his freedom and is not limited in creativity.
-I give you an example: Bruno loves planes – so he draw a sketch of a plane of how he would imagine it to be.
+I give you an example: Bruno loves planes – so he draw a sketch of a plane as how he would imagine it to be.
 It was the BR Bird.
-In a second step he tried to put the language of the plane into the watch.
+In a second step, he tried to put the language of the plane into the watch.
 Sometimes we take our inspiration from existing objects, and sometimes we invent them.

-8. There is a section on the Bell & Ross website called „professional-references“.
+8. There is a section on the Bell & Ross website called “Professional-References”.
 How did these cooperations develop?
 Did the elite unit of the French GIGN come to Bell & Ross or was the initiative on your behalf, to show the manufacturing competences of the professional instrument watches?

-10. Looking at the different collections the price range of the mechanical watches is diversified: from BR V1-92 MILITARY to unique piece BR-X1 SKELETON TOURBILLON SAPPHIRE BLACK.
+10. Looking at the different collections the price range of the mechanical watches is diverse: from BR V1-92 MILITARY to unique piece BR-X1 SKELETON TOURBILLON SAPPHIRE BLACK.
 What are the advantages and what challenges do you face with them?

 11. Which communication channels are especially important to Bell & Ross today and how will they change in the future?